 Accurate visitor counts.
 Cookie-based analytics misses users who block cookies, use private browsing, or decline consent banners.
 Cookieless tools track everyone because there's nothing to block or decline.

 No consent banners.
 If your analytics tool doesn't set cookies, most privacy laws don't require a consent banner for basic analytics.
-That means no pop-ups, faster page loads, and better user experience.
+That means no pop-ups, faster page loads, and a better user experience.

 Simpler compliance.
 No cookies means no cookie audits, no consent management platforms, no records of consent, and no worrying about which cookies are "strictly necessary."
 Your legal team will thank you.

 Future-proof data.
 Your analytics won't break when Chrome finishes deprecating third-party cookies.
-You're already ahead.

 What you lose

 Cross-session user tracking (mostly).
-Without persistent cookies, you can't easily track the same anonymous visitor across multiple sessions over weeks or months.
+Without persistent cookies, you can't easily track the same anonymous visitor across sessions over weeks or months.
 If a user visits Monday and returns Thursday, most cookieless tools count that as two separate visitors.

 The bottom line